Wednesday, October 30, 2024

 Harper’s Pictorial History of the Civil War (Annotated)

 This is an art show at the Weisman Museum on the U of Minnesota campus that consists of 15 large-scale prints made by artist Kara Walker.
 The method is to silkscreen dark, contorted and clichéd figures over the original woodcut prints done by Harper’s Magazine.
 Walker has created ‘annotated’ contrasting pieces trying to make a point about the racism of the Union armies for the most part, at least according to the texts accompanying the works.
-It is difficult to understand the what the picture is about without the text.
+It is difficult to understand the what the picture is about without the text - in fact almost impossible.

 Kara Walker - 'Exodus of Confederates from Atlanta'